Setup and Config

 NOTES

-was a symbolic link pointing at
+In the past, .git/HEAD was a symbolic link pointing at

-.
+refs/heads/master.
 When we wanted to switch to another branch,

-we did ln -sf refs/heads/newbranch .git/HEAD
+we did ln -sf refs/heads/newbranch .git/HEAD, and when we wanted

-to find out which branch we are on, we did readlink .git/HEAD
+to find out which branch we are on, we did readlink .git/HEAD.

 But symbolic links are not entirely portable, so they are now